stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ### fast track the development of your best talent

-In the past I have used this to bring forward the professional development of our best people.
+I use offshoring to bring forward the professional development of our best people.
 It is often not cost feasible to build up an onshore team of 5 employees under a 25 year old.
-However #stratapp, seamless remote working and offshoring changes the game and opens up new possibilities.
+However with #stratapp, seamless remote working and offshoring you can open up new possibilities.

-Rather than have that onshore 25 year old working 120% of the working week, I teach them to split their time to:
+Rather than have that onshore 25 year old working 120% of the working week, I teach each of them to split their time to:

 * 50% producing
 * 20% improving how work gets done
-* 30% managing a team of 5 offshore
+* 30% managing a team of 5 people offshore

 Assuming the 5x offshore team members are each effective to a net 75% (adjusting for admin, learning, development and internal events) we have now increased the overall capacity of that 25 year old to 425%.
-We also asked them to stop working 120% and to invest more personal time into fitness, recreation, learning and family.
+I also ask them to dial back to 100%, rather than work 120%, and to invest more personal time into fitness, recreation, learning and family.

 Not only that, our 25 year old is now on a fast track to professional development, rapidly learning new skills at an early age on managing people, x-border cultural differences and how to “work on the business” not just in it.